- Field Service Management

 Responsiveness is critical for service centers to reduce the reasons for customer dissatisfaction.
 Schedulers must be able to see all field activities so they’re aware at all times whether field teams are available, on the road, or at a service call and whether they are ahead of or behind schedule for the day.

 Field service technicians should always have the last word on schedules, no matter what has been planned at the service center.
 That’s why field service management software must allow the field service technicians to set their own schedules if necessary.
-Technicians use a field technician mobile app to see nearby service calls and assign a job to themselves if they’re available.
+Technicians can use a field technician mobile app to see nearby service calls and assign a job to themselves if they’re available.

 More generally, technicians must be involved in the factors that affect field service scheduling.
 For example, to avoid getting stuck with an impossible schedule, technicians should have a say in assessing the expected duration of a service call.
 Their contribution also makes it easier to adhere to scheduling policies.